 - Nettapus auritus

-- This is a small species of goose with a white face, green ear patches and metallic green on the back.
+- The African pygmy goose is a small species of goose with a white face, green ear patches, and a metallic green back.

 - About 75 cm (30 in.)

 - Approximately 285 g (0.875 oz.)

 - Their diet consists primarily of water lily seeds (Nymphaea spp.), although the seeds and vegetative parts of other aquatic plants, aquatic insects, and small fish may also be taken.

 - Clutch Size

 - 6 to 12 eggs